Shaiklahir065/SYNCHRONOUS-UP-COUNTER/README.md

 **THEORY**

+Synchronous Up Counter.
+A Synchronous up counter counts in increasing order, i.e., it starts from 0 and increments by 1 for each clock pulse.

 **4 bit synchronous UP Counter**

 If we enable each J-K flip-flop to toggle based on whether or not all preceding flip-flop outputs (Q) are “high,” we can obtain the same counting sequence as the asynchronous circuit without the ripple effect, since each flip-flop in this circuit will be clocked at exactly the same time: